interorbital/opengl-container-setup/README.md

 2. Install freeglut and glui as follows: `sudo dnf install freeglut freeglut-devel glui glui-devel mesa-dri-drivers gcc-c++`

 ### Setting up distrobox (if you're me on a debian-based distro)
+** Warning: ** The first two scripts will cause your system to restart -- this is expected behaviour
 1. Clone the repository
+2. Execute the `dependency-solver.sh` script
-2. Execute the `distrobox-installer.sh` script
+3. Execute the `distrobox-installer.sh` script once the reboot is complete
-3. Reboot
-4. Execute the `distrobox-setup.sh` script
+5. Execute the `distrobox-setup.sh` script once the second reboot is complete
-5. Enter the container with `distrobox enter opengldev-env`
+6. Enter the container with `distrobox enter opengldev-env`
-6. Execute the `freeglut-libglui-setup.sh` script
+7. Execute the `freeglut-libglui-setup.sh` script